If an error occurs during the name historization, there are no information about it except in the log

 Maybe some monitoring in the log could warn the administrator ??

-#3 Updated by François ARMAND almost 2 years ago
+#3 Updated by François ARMAND about 2 years ago

 - Status changed from New to Discussion